Candy Cane Chocolate Loaves

 - Preheat oven to 350°.
 Coat three 8x4-in. loaf pans with cooking spray.
 In a large bowl, beat butter and brown sugar until crumbly, about 2 minutes.
 Add egg whites, eggs, coffee, yogurt, oil and extracts until blended.

 - In another bowl, whisk flour, cocoa, baking soda and salt; add to brown sugar mixture alternately with buttermilk, beating well after each addition.
 Fold in chocolate chips.

 - Transfer to prepared pans.
-Bake 50-55 minutes or until a toothpick inserted in center comes out clean.
+Bake until a toothpick inserted in center comes out clean, 50-55 minutes.
 Cool 10 minutes before removing from pans to wire racks to cool completely.